EzraPease/iOSDevClass-2025/README.md

 # iOSDevClass-2025

-To be fari, it did say read me
+To be fair, it did say read me